amirsh/dblab/experimentation/sigmod16_repro/readme.txt

 D3) Scripts and how-tos for all experiments executed for the paper ./runExperiments.sh

+Here is the mapping between the experiment results reported in the SIGMOD'16 paper, and the ones here:
+DBLAB/LB2 -> l1
+DBLAB/LB3 -> l2
+DBLAB/LB4 -> l3
+DBLAB/LB5 -> opt
+TPC-H Compliant -> compliant

 E) Operating System Info
 Red Hat Enterprise 6.7